locationlabs/packer_openvpn/README.md

 ## Overview

 This repository contains configurations for using Packer to build an AWS AMI that define a box that can be used as an OpenVPN server.

+## Source Image
-It is based on the [docker-base][] image.
+This image is based on the [docker-base][] image.
+You can find the AMI id of that image in Atlas.

 ## Release Process